sinan0310/WRF-CMORizer/README.md

 vim runctrl.vars.special.nml # 2 vars
 ```

-The content of the variable lists depends on the simulation experiment configuration, the model's capabilities and the archive protocol, or rathe tth variable list as requested by the CORDEX experiment.
+The content of the variable lists depends on the simulation experiment configuration, the model's capabilities and the archive protocol, or the variable list (VL) as requested by the CORDEX experiment.

 #### Running the pCMORizer